autokey/autokey/Troubleshooting.md

 Ensure that the AutoKey EvDev daemon is running by running the following command:

 `sudo invoke-rc.d autokey restart`

+/etc/init.d/autokey   must contain sth. that makes sense, whatever that may be.

 ## I disabled the notification icon, and I don't know the hotkey for displaying the configuration window.